Leptogenesis in exponential $f(R)$ gravity model: Abstract

 \section{Abstract}

-We show that gravitational leptogenesis with dynamical $CPT$ breaking in an expanding universe can be reconciled with exponential $f(R)$ gravity models with axion as cold dark matter.
-For $L$ violating interactions, we consider both non-supersymmetric model with heavy right handed neutrino decay and supersymmetric model with sneutrino decay.
-For both the cases, we have shown that the required baryonis asymmetry could be obtained and also have shown the variation of decoupling temperature for lepton number violating interactions with $\beta$ parameter in exponential $f(R)$ gravity.
-Lepton number violating model parameters are contrained with $\beta$ through decoupling temperature.
-Upper bound on $\beta$ parameter is also obtained.
+We show that gravitational leptogenesis with dynamical $CPT$ breaking in an expanding universe can be reconciled with the exponential $f(R)$ gravity model, which introduces only one additional parameter $\beta$ compared to the standard $\Lambda$CDM cosmology.
+This model incorporated axions as cold dark matter.
+For $L$ violating interactions, we consider both a non-supersymmetric model with heavy right-handed neutrino decay and a supersymmetric model with sneutrino decay.
+For both cases, we have shown that the required baryonic asymmetry could be obtained.
+We have also shown the variation of decoupling temperature for lepton number violating interactions with the $\beta$ parameter in exponential $f(R)$ gravity.
+Lepton number-violating model parameters are constrained with the $\beta$ through the decoupling temperature.
+An upper bound on the $\beta$ parameter of the exponential $f(R)$ gravity is also obtained.